Congress locks Trump oversight into $2.2 trillion package

 “It’s all very personality driven,” said Scott Ellis of the group Taxpayers for Common Sense. “(Inspectors general) can be very effective and not so effective.”

 And though the end product was bipartisan — the Senate vote was 96-0 — the two parties had sharp disagreement.
-Republican Sen. James Lankford, R-Okla., said on the Senate floor before the bill was passed that Democrats “wanted to make sure there was great transparency because they didn’t trust the Trump administration.
+Republican Sen. James Lankford, R-Okla., said during Senate debate that Democrats “wanted to make sure there was great transparency because they didn’t trust the Trump administration.
 So they built in an inspector general and additional people to watch the Treasury through the process.’’

 Lawmakers need to “make sure money actually ends up in the pockets of workers, not CEOs,’’ Brown said.